-This safeguarding policy outlines how Gayton Junior School will safeguard and promote children's welfare to keep our learners safe from abuse, neglect, and exploitation.
+This child protection/safeguarding policy outlines how Gayton Junior School will safeguard and promote children's welfare to keep our learners safe from abuse, neglect, and exploitation.

-The policy applies to all adults, including volunteers, governors, supply staff and contractors working in or on behalf of the school.
+The policy applies to all adults, including volunteers, governors, supply staff and contractors working in or on behalf of the setting.